PlatenPrime/platenprime/README.md

 # Hi 👋!
-My name is Alexandr and I'm a frontend developer
+My name is Aleksandr and I'm a frontend developer

 ## 🌐 Socials: